Susan Spencer Crowe

 Versions of Susan across America.

-Susan Spencer Crowe has worked in a variety of disciplines—sculpture, painting, and printmaking.
-She has exhibited widely in the Hudson Valley region and in New York City where she lived for nearly 40 years before moving to Kingston, New York in 2005.
+Susan Spencer Crowe has worked in a variety of disciplines.
+These include sculpture, painting, and printmaking.
+She has exhibited widely in New York City and in the Hudson Valley region.
+Susan lived in New York City for nearly 40 years before moving to Kingston, New York in 2005.

-Recent one-person shows include Susan Spencer Crowe: Recent Paperworks the Art Space at the Pine Hill Community Center in Pine Hill in 2018, Fractured Surface(s): Paperworks by Susan Spencer Crowe at the Foundation Gallery at Columbia Greene Community Gallery in Hudson in 2018 and Cuts and Folds: Susan Spencer Crowe at The Painters Gallery in Fleischmanns in 2016.
+In 2018, Susan Spencer Crowe had two one person shows.
+Susan Spencer Crowe: Recent Paperworks at the Art Space at the Pine Hill Community Center.
+Also, Fractured Surface(s): Paperworks at the Foundation Gallery at Columbia Green Community Gallery in Hudson.
+Cuts and Folds: Susan Spencer Crowe at The Painters Gallery in Fleischmanns was in 2016.

-Most recently, her work was included in the following a group exhibitions in the Hudson Valley, including The Sum of All Parts, curated by Kristen Rego at the Mildred Washington Gallery at Dutchess Community College in Poughkeepsie and Putting It Together, curated by Alan Goolman at The Lockwood Gallery in Kingston, the 2020 Annual Exhibition of Artists of the Mohawk-Hudson Region, juried by Susan Cross, Senior Curator at MASSMOCA for the Albany Institute of History and Art in Albany, and the first Kingston Annual 2020 juried by Julie Hedrick at the Art Society of Kingston.
+Her work was included in group exhibitions in the Hudson Valley.
+They include The Sum of All Parts, curated by Kristen Rego at the Mildred Washington Gallery at Dutchess Community College in Poughkeepsie.
+Also, Putting It Together, curated by Alan Goolman at The Lockwood Gallery in Kingston.
+And, the 2020 Annual Exhibition of Artists of the Mohawk-Hudson Region.
+Susan Cross was the juror.
+She is the Senior Curator at MASSMOCA for the Albany Institute of History and Art in Albany.
+Julie Hedrick selected art for the first Kingston Annual 2020 at the Art Society of Kingston.

-Recently retired from the Studio Art Program at Queens College in New York City after sixteen years of teaching and a long career as an arts administrator for many of the large and mid-sized cultural institutions in New York City such as The Jewish Museum, the Whitney Museum of America Art, and the New Museum.
+Susan is retired from the Studio Art Program at Queens College in New York City.
+Her long career as an arts administrator served large and mid-sized cultural institutions.
+Examples include The Jewish Museum, the Whitney Museum of America Art, and the New Museum.
 In the mid 1980s, she was the Executive Director of the Lower East Side Printshop.
-Crowe holds an MFA is Visual Art from Vermont College of Norwich University and a BFA with honors from Pratt Institute.
+Susan's MFA in Visual Art is from Vermont College of Norwich University.
+Her BFA with honors is from Pratt Institute.

 An American Girl